Laura10101/cat-identifier/README.md

 ### Content

 - The icons for the Home Page features section, in the Footer, and for the responsive hamburger menu were taken from [Font Awesome](https://fontawesome.com/)
-- I personally created all other content on the site specifically for the Volanto Launchpad project.
+- I personally created all other content on the site specifically for my Code Insitute projects.

 ### Media

 The following tools and sources were used to create the images on the site:

-- I created the Header image specifically for the site using Canva.
-- Testimonial portrait images were sourced from Snappa's stock images.
-- I also used Colorzilla's Ultimate CSS Gradient Generator to create the background for the image.
-- The glowing effect on links and buttons was adapted from an Instagram post by the [developers_community account](https://www.instagram.com/p/CXqjOWsARwC/?utm_medium=copy_link).
+-

 ## Acknowledgements
 I would like to thank the following people for their support in implementing this project: